henryn/imageanalyzer/README.md

         gsutil mb gs://YOUR_BUCKET_NAME

-3. Deploy the blurOffensiveImages function with a Storage trigger.
+3. Deploy the AnalyzeImage function with a Storage trigger.
 Replace YOUR_BUCKET_NAME with the name of the bucket you created in the previous step.
 This may take up to 5 minutes for the code to be deployed.

         gcloud beta functions deploy AnalyzeImage --trigger-bucket=YOUR_BUCKET_NAME